Most fears are not truth.

 Barefoot, praying, listening, and writing,

-(This post contains ads or affiliate links.
+(This post contains ads.
 What does this mean?
 I earn a small commission from qualifying purchases at no additional cost to reader.
 For questions see Disclosure)